-Filipinos can easily apply for Australian Tourist Visa online in 2018 and be approved in a matter of 5 working days (based on our experience), at least after we have completed submitting all the requirements (required scanned documents) online.
+Filipinos can easily apply for Australian Tourist Visa online and be approved in a matter of 5 working days (based on our experience), at least after we have completed submitting all the requirements (required scanned documents) online.

 What I am going to share here is our experience in applying online for Australian tourist visa, application cost per head, prepared scanned documents, 9D8N sample itinerary, Australia tourist visa cover letter sample, the budget airline company where we bought our tickets, hotel where we stayed for 9 days and 8 nights, and the step-by-step application process.